Herbert-0820/FinalProject/README.md

 merged_df.head(2)

 ```

-Then dropping it alongside the DEP_DELAY from the data frame to define X (features).
-With this done, I split the data with a 25 and 75% for the test and training set respectively
+  X (features) is where dropping DEP_DELAY ,ARR_DELAY and DELAY_STATUS  from the data frame and Y(features) is DEP_DELAY as below .then split the data with a 25 and 75% for the test and training set respectively

  ![This is an image](https://github.com/Herbert-0820/FinalProject/blob/nada/image/test_train.png )